Q. What is included in your wedding?

 Q. What will the ceremony be like?

 A. The ceremony will usually be civil rather than religious.
 In some destinations there may be more than one per day.
 The title of the officiant may vary by country; they may be referred to as a Minister, Judge, Celebrant or most commonly as a Marriage Officer.

 Q. What day of the week will our wedding take place?

 A. Most weddings take place Monday to Friday (excluding local holidays) and most resorts require at least 3 working day’s residency before the ceremony can take place.
 All weddings are subject to the availability of the wedding location, officiant and date.
-In some countries local festivals and holidays will determine availability and in general weddings do not take place at Easter, Christmas or on New Year.
+In some countries local festivals and holidays will determine availability and in general weddings don’t take place at Easter, Christmas and New Year.

 Q. Can the date and time of the wedding be confirmed

 Q. Will we need to complete any paperwork in resort?

 A. Yes, it will be necessary for paperwork to be completed by both of you and this may be carried out away from the hotel.
 In some cases our weddings don’t include transfers to the relevant offices so taxis/transfers may be payable locally.
 This will often take up to half a day.

-Q. Can we marry abroad if we do not hold a British passport?
+Q. Can we marry abroad if we don’t hold a British passport?

 A. This is usually possible but there are exceptions.
 We recommend that you contact the relevant embassy to check in advance.
 It will also be necessary for us to contact resort on your behalf in order to establish if extra documentation and charges apply.